Hyperbolic traveling waves driven by growth: Traveling wave solutions: Proof of Theorems and

-In \cite{Hadeler} the author prove the existence of traveling front, by reducing the problem to the classical Fisher-KPP problem.
-It is required that the nonlinear function $1 - \e^2F'(u)$ remains positive, which reads exactly $\e^2 F'(0)<1$ in our context.
-We present below a direct proof based on the method of sub- and supersolutions.
+In \cite{Hadeler} the author proves the existence of traveling front, by reducing the problem to the classical Fisher-KPP problem.
+It is required that the nonlinear function $1 - \e^2F'(\rho)$ remains positive, which reads exactly $\e^2 F'(0)<1$ in our context.
+We present below a direct proof based on the method of sub- and supersolutions, following the method developed by Berestycki and Hamel in \cite{BerestyckiHamel}.